alexkof/pdeploy/README.md

 ### SSH Password Authentication

-During `pdeploy-init.sh`, you can choose to:
+During `./cockpit-init.sh` setup, you can optionally:
 1. Create a separate admin user with sudo access for Cockpit
 2. Set a password for that user
 3. Disable SSH password authentication (key-only)